Holly Schepisi: New Jersey Senate

-2021

-Six months after being appointed to fill Sen. Cardinale's seat, Schepisi stood for re-election against Ruth Dugan—wife of the late State Senator James P. Dugan and herself an elected official on the Saddle River Board of Education.

 New Jersey Assembly

 2019

 In what was one of the most competitive races in 2019 Schepisi and her running mate Robert Auth won re-election by 6,000 and 4,000 votes respectively.
 During the campaign, controversy surrounding Assembly Minority Leader Jon Bramnick's law website drew their Democratic opponents, Gerald Falotico and John Birkner, to call on them to condemn the website.

 2017

 In the tightest election of Schepisi's career in the Assembly she won re-election.

 2015

 In a generally bad year for Republicans in New Jersey, Schepisi and Auth cruised to re-election.

 2013

 In 2013 Governor Chris Christie easily beat Democrat Barbara Buono and Schepisi and her new running mate Robert Auth easily beat their Democratic opponents.

 2011

 After the 2011 re-districting the 39th District was still widely considered "safe republican".
 Schepisi ran for the Assembly for the first time and easily placed second.